Fruit Pizza

 The Best Baking Pan for Dessert Pizza

 I like to use a 12” pizza pan that is rimmed.
-I don’t recommend using a pan without a rim because you need sides to keep the crust uniform.
+I don’t recommend using a pan without a rim because you need sides to keep the sugar cookie dough crust uniform.

 You can also use a 10×15” rectangle baking pan for this recipe – just press the sugar cookie dough into it and bake it for about the same amount of time.

-Crust: Make the cookie dough and then press it into the pan.
-Bake the crust until it’s lightly browned on top.
+Crust: Make the sugar cookie dough base and then press it into the pan.
+Bake the crust until it’s lightly brown on top.
 Cool the crust completely before adding the frosting.

 Frosting: Cream the butter and cream cheese until smooth.
-Add the powdered sugar and vanilla and beat until combined.
+Then add the powdered sugar and vanilla and beat until combined.

 Decorate!
 Spread the cream cheese topping over the crust.
 Decorate with the fruit and then chill the fruit pizza until you’re ready to serve it.